MrCreosote/jgi_kbase_integration_tests/README.md

 Common (and not so common) errors
 ---------------------------------

+The first thing to try, if the tests fail and the cause is not obvious, is manually pushing some files and observing the results.
+However, some common errors and their potential causes are listed below.

 * If tests are timing out with messages similar to `Timed out attempting to access object 6133.1.38460.TGCTGG.adnq.fastq.gz with version 1 in workspace Bacillus_sp_JGI_001005J19_kbasetest after 1800 sec` and failure emails are sent with the contents `failed to restore all files in 9 hour period`